djkramnik/ui-annotations/README.md

 #### TODO

-  * when projecting, keep the original target distinguishable

   * project form has preview button.  applies the current projection and removes the form.  any keypress => restore form, with all state preserved.

   * add the label dropdown directly to the projection form. when you click submit it submits all the projected elements as annotations under that label